kateglee/sagemaker-python-sdk/doc/using_pytorch.rst

 Where ``requirments.txt`` is an optional file that specifies dependencies on third-party libraries.

-With the previous file structture, run the following command to package your model as a ``tar.gz`` file:
+With this file structure, run the following command to package your model as a ``tar.gz`` file:

 ``tar -czf model.tar.gz my_model code``